 - High counts: 16 south of Exit 1 on Interstate 80 on 11 Jul 1998, 14 in southwest Kimball Co 8 Aug 1998, and 11 in Box Butte Co 16 Jun 1995.

 There were 10 birds in three family groups in about five miles of Dodge Co road 1 Jul 2009.

-In the Panhandle, where it is “best to treat all wintering shrikes as Northerns, unless convincing published details or collected specimens prove otherwise” (Rosche 1982), there are no mid-winter records.
+There are no mid-winter records in the Panhandle, where it is “best to treat all wintering shrikes as Northerns, unless convincing published details or collected specimens prove otherwise” (Rosche 1982).